mubashirabbass/Code_Alpha-Task-Automation-with-python-Script/README.md

 Downloads the images from the retrieved URLs into a designated folder.
 Currently, I am completing my internship virtually with Code Alpha, where I have been working on multiple projects involving Python programming.

-Feel free to customize this for your GitHub profile!